AnthoVDO/AnthoVDO/README.md

 Welcome to my github page.

-I'm Anthony and I'm learning web developpement as a selftaught.

-I'm using FreeCodeCamp as a path.
+I'm a javascript developer working with NetSuite

 You can see my projects here ➡️ [AnthoVDO's portfolio](https://anthovdo-portfolio.vercel.app/)